 Crucible multiplayer is also getting a tweak - it's dropping from 6v6 to 4v4, which is intended to encourage tighter gameplay, with a heavier focus on teamwork and strategy.
 There's also a new PVP mode called Countdown in which players have to place a bomb in their opponents’ base and then guard it.

-Finally, we know at least some of the returning cast: Nathan Fillion, Lance Reddick, and Gina Torres all feature in the new trailers as their Vanguard characters, so we can expect to hear them in the game itself too, and they'll play major roles in the new campaign, which promises to be even more important to the game this time around.
+We also know at least some of the returning cast: Nathan Fillion, Lance Reddick, and Gina Torres all feature in the new trailers as their Vanguard characters, so we can expect to hear them in the game itself too, and they'll play major roles in the new campaign, which promises to be even more important to the game this time around.

 We also know what will carry over from the first Destiny into the sequel.
 Character designs (race, gender, and face) will all be kept for the second game, but any progression or loot will be lost - so you don't get to keep your Light Level or that sweet sword you found.